 Then don’t forget the “Oh, no!
 Wine Flaws” online course starts on January 14, 2019.
 It’s a short 5-day online course that will teach you how to make your own wine flaw sensory standards and review several technical wine flaws that any wine can get during its production.

 No human is perfect in our ability to sense, smell, and taste various attributes in wine.
 However, routine sensory training can help improve your ability to identify when things are going wrong in the wine.
 Winemakers are the last line of defense before a wine hits the shelves.
 Therefore, knowing your sensory strengths and weaknesses can be a game changer.

 Furthermore, routine training for tasting room employees can be the difference between serving the customer a flawed wine and delivering a phenomenal experience.

 I’ll show you how to make sensory standards in the cellar, tasting room, or at home without breaking the bank.
 While most wine sensory standard kits cost upwards of $100, I’ll provide you with the techniques researchers used before kits were invented.
 They’re easy to make and can be effective at improving your aroma recognition skills and sensory vocabulary.

 During the remaining four days, we’ll review some of the most common wine flaws that can be in wines and hard ciders.
-We’ll go over what the flaw is, where it comes from, and how to deal with it when you have the flaw.
+We’ll go over the flaw, where it comes from, and how to deal with it when you have it.

 January 14 – 18, 2019